 2. House hacking

-Disclaimer: the penalties are harsh for mortgage fraud, so the notion of buying this way and not living in the property is off the table.
+The penalties for mortgage fraud are harsh, so no one should consider buying this way and not living in the property.

 3. Commercial lenders